TonPlaygramBot/TonPlaygramWebApp/README.md

 TPC is transferred directly to the provided address.
 If the call succeeds the transaction status becomes `delivered`.
 Failed claims revert the user's balance and respond with HTTP 500 while the transaction is removed.
+### Presale purchases

+Payments sent to `PRESALE_DEPOSIT_ADDRESS` automatically credit TPC.
+The presale watcher polls Tonapi every minute and records transfers to this address.
+When a known wallet is detected, the matching amount of TPC is added to that account.

+Transfers from wallets that are not registered yet are kept as pending and credited once the owner connects the wallet or claims manually.

+Use `POST /api/buy/claim` with an `accountId` and `txHash` to verify a transaction and credit it if automatic delivery failed.
+This endpoint is especially useful when `ENABLE_PRESALE_WATCHER` is disabled or the TON API is unreachable.

 ### Common issues